 Young fruit trees need to be fertilized every six weeks or so after they have had about two weeks to get established after planting.
 Fertilizer should be applied lightly and frequently.
 Container-grown citrus should be fertilized more frequently than those planted in the ground.

-As your citrus tree matures, fertilize less often.
+As the citrus tree matures, fertilize less often.
 A full-grown citrus tree needs to be fertilized three or four times a year.
 Typically this is done, evenly spaced, from February through August.

 Helping Your Trees Be Healthy

-In addition to feeding your citrus trees a well-balanced and organic fertilizer, there are a few other things you can do to ensure your trees reach their full potential:
+In addition to feeding citrus trees a well-balanced and organic fertilizer, there are a few other things to do to ensure the trees reach their full potential: